weareyou/HAS-Hogeschool-2022/README.md

 3. ### Content source

 You need an Umbraco API endpoint to get content.
 Create a copy of the [.env.example](.env.example) file and name it `.env`.
-Add the URL of the Umbraco environment where the content should come from.
+Add the URL of the Umbraco environment where the content should come from ( VITE_UMBRACO_API_URL).

 ## Local development